 - UW Transportation Commute Planner to create a personalized plan for your commute to work

 Vacation & Time Off

-Residents are allotted 24 days of vacation time off per year (18 weekdays and 6 weekend days).
-Beginning July 1, 2021, Residents will receive 28 days of paid vacation time per year (20 weekdays and 8 weekend days).
+Residents are allotted 28 days of paid vacation time per year (20 weekdays and 8 weekend days).
 Residents accrue 17 days of sick leave per academic year (12 weekdays and 5 weekend days), and sick leave rolls over year to year.
 Residents are guaranteed 10 days of Educational or Professional leave per academic year to attend conferences, board exams, and fellowship interviews.

-Residents also receive one paid personal holiday and two unpaid holidays per calendar year for reasons of faith or conscious.
+Residents also receive one paid personal holiday and two unpaid holidays per calendar year for reasons of faith or conscience.